gordian-eggo/arnoldc-interpreter/readme.txt

 11-15-18, 0229H: took the working parts for variable and function names from Waldo's code.
 Not a merge, more of an update. approx. 0317H: added better matches for macros and and integers.
 Integers can now be read next to the keywords YOU SET US 			   UP, GET UP, and GET DOWN.
+  		  0748H: encountered exception at lines 43 and 72, not sure how to fix it so ask Ma'am.
+Short description below.
+  		  		 Line 43: System.ArgumentException has been thrown parsing the contents of line 41.
+  		  		 Line 72: System.ArgumentNullException has been thrown, value cannot be null.
+  		  0801H: possible cause for bug found.
+The while loop that iterates through the document while data = sr.ReadLine() is not null stops at YOU HAVE BEEN TERMINATED without having analyzed the line.